CityOfDetroit/midas-2020/mode-scoring/README.md

+# Mode scoring

 The purpose of this project is to develop a scoring criteria to evaluate the quality of different mobility related services across Detroit.

+## Project 1

-Project 1: Transit accessibility and transit quality index:
+Transit accessibility and transit quality index for:

 - Available bus routes
 - Service frequency
 - Rider safety
 - Proximity of stops/benches/shelters

-Project 2+: Other possible projects include indexes around parking, overall mobility, and walkability.
+## Other possible projects

+Indexes around:
+- parking
+- overall mobility
+- walkability